Why do I sometimes remember things that no-one else does? Do I make these memories up?

 You don’t usually remember much about the kids in the year above you at school: any interaction tends to be fleeting, unless, for example, you’re good enough to play in the school football team a year early.
 But I remember Andrew Skinner, or should I say, Skinner! because that was how I usually heard his name, being shouted by an angry teacher.
 He was frequently in trouble, but to me he seemed wild rather than malicious.
 More than fifty years after we were schoolmates in primary school, I know much more about him.

 I recently wrote a piece called Teacher’s Pet, gentle nostalgia about my time at Watford Field School, including recollections of my fourth year teacher Mr Savage, who taught me in 1966-67.
 Ten year olds have only the vaguest idea of the age of adults: he was clearly older than my Dad and younger than my grandfathers.
 In fact he was 56 years old when he taught me.
-He was heavily built, an imposing physical presence for ten year olds.
+He was heavily built, an imposing physical presence for children.
 He had been at the school forever – back in 1939 he was recorded as a schoolmaster, living in Queens Road, Watford.

 I painted him as old fashioned, strict, inclined to corporal punishment, but quirky and in some ways likeable.
 Of course this view was coloured by my personal relationship with him: I was good at my lessons, hardworking and hated getting into trouble, and I generally liked him – enough even to come back with a friend to visit his class once or twice after starting at Watford Grammar School.
 But not everyone had my habit of obedience, or got the answers right.